Can I do a Castor Oil Pack without the pack / compress?

 The conbiotics on the other hand, use up our bodies’ resources, they don’t make our vitamins, they create byproducts and gases that actually slow down peristalsis, making us constipated.

 The more virulent conbiotics are the worst because of protective biofilm that they can create to stop us from killing them.
 In Lyme disease, as an example, the bacteria Borrelia is transmitted via ticks.
 It is known for creating a destructive biofilm that is very difficult to break down.
-People who are dealing with Lyme disease should absolutely be doing Castor Oil Packs, as they are one of the tools that will help them to reset their microbiome.
+People who are dealing with Lyme disease may find Castor Oil Packs beneficial, as they are one of the tools that may help them to reset their microbiome.

 Stress does not allow you to have healthy bowel movements because it tenses up the parts of the body that need to be relaxed to work.